param108/rubiks.el/README.md

            (d f f)

    ```
+### Running the Recursive solution

+The recursive solutions is in `recursive_solution.el`.
+To run it on terminal just do

+`make recursive`

+### Running the iterative solution

+The iterative solution is in `iterative_solution.el`.
+It doesn't run in the terminal because it needs a library `iter2` So just do `eval-buffer` in emacs.

 ### Next Steps

 I want to write lisp code to solve a rubiks cube from first principles